TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 # Analysis
-The error and input subsystem are nearly identical in design except for mounting therefore this meets constraint (8).
+The error and input subsystem are nearly identical in design except for mounting <sup>8</sup>.
 #### Component Details

 ##### POM-5038P-C3310-R (Electret Microphone)